levidsmith/PythonProjects/README.md

 https://www.python.org/downloads/

 Check Python version (requires 3.8)
-> python --version
+Windows > python --version
-# python3 --version
+Linux # python3 --version
 If you see a message about "no module named request", then you need to upgrade to python3